WorldWalker42/Transmogrification-Lite/Extension Resources/1. Appearance-Only Support/README.md

 An important thing to note: If you release an update to this mod that changes equipment that already has support (or if you add support for more equipment in the update), some of these changes might not apply to transmogrifications unless the player starts a new game OR you update the INIT section in a special way.
 For more information about this, see the **Updating Transmogrification Databases** section in another part of this guide.

-###Automating This Process
+### Automating This Process

 To make creating extensions easier, I wrote a Python script that can do everything we've covered so far automatically.
-It's available in this GitHub repository: https://github.com/WorldWalker42/Transmogrification-Lite/blob/main/Extension%20Resources/script.py
+It's available [in this GitHub repository](https://github.com/WorldWalker42/Transmogrification-Lite/blob/main/Extension%20Resources/script.py).

 DISCLAIMER: I've found the script to be very helpful, but I DO NOT make any promises that it is perfect.
 Also, it was not written with any particular elegance or efficiency in mind - it's just something I threw together to help me, and I'm sharing it as-is.
 I do not plan to provide detailed support or troubleshooting for it.